Fiber in C++: Understanding the Basics

 Some readers may have a question by now.
 What is the rationale behind the choices of the registers that need to be stored?
 This is a very important question for us to understand how it works.
 To answer the question, let’s take a look at the registers in the data structure.

-• Why do we need to store RIP?
+- Why do we need to store

-This is a truly simple question.
-As mentioned previously, the RIP is the instruction pointer, which points to the next instruction to be executed by the CPU.
-FiberContextInternal is the data placeholder between a fiber suspension and fiber resume.
-Upon suspension, the fiber needs to know where it is suspended on so that when it gets resumed, it knows what is the next instruction for the CPU to execute so that it resumes from exactly where it was suspended.
+is the data placeholder between a fiber suspension and fiber resume.
+Upon suspension, the fiber needs to know where it is suspended on so that when it gets resumed, it knows what is the next instruction for the CPU to execute so that it resumes from exactly where it was suspended. - Why do we need to store

-This is an easy question to answer as well.
-Since we allocate our own fiber memory, the RSP has to point to its own stack.
+has to point to its own stack.
 Since the compiler doesn’t know where the stack top is, we need to make sure we know where it is.
-And this RSP does exactly that.
+And thisRSP

-• Why do we need to store the callee saved registers?
+does exactly that. - Why do we need to store the callee saved registers?

 If we take a look at the same example as above, we should be mindful that the fiber switch is a function itself.
 Even if the fiber switch is just a regular subroutine, as long as it is not inlined, the compiler needs to make sure it restores the values of caller saved registers after it is called.
 In the above example, imagine after the fiber switch if some other fiber overwrites the value of the caller saved registers and switch the control back to fiber 0, it is still the compiler’s responsibility to make sure the caller saved registers are properly restored before reusing them in the caller code.
 Such a restoring process is commonly performed through caching the value on stack.
 To some degree, we can regard the call stack itself as the partial cache of our fiber context so that it frees us from the need of doing so.